usaid-cs/yesterday-i-learned/linux.md

 - You cannot pipe two streams to one program.
 The linux solution to this is [either `cat`ing to a single file and have your program read it, or use `mkfifo` to make a FIFO file that you redirect your output to](https://serverfault.com/a/171101/523754).
 - `env` dumps all the environment variables.
 - `crontab -l` (list) is basically catting crontab.
+- In `gawk -F: '{ print $1 }' /etc/passwd`, the `-F:` really means `-F ':'`.
+That is how POSIX wanted you to provide options.
+Also that command means "print the first column in `/etc/password` if every line were split with `:`".